MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-user-settings-and-preferences.md

 Administrators have the option to set or change these settings for users in each company.
 This is done on the **User Personalizations** (deep link here) page.
 Records on this page will reflect the individual user's choices for the above settings, one record per user.
 As users make changes to their settings in the **My Settings** page they will be reflected in the **User Personalizations** list.
 Administrators can also set these settings for users before they log in the first time, so users do not have to do it themselves, providing them a better *getting started* experience.

 > [!NOTE]
-> Even though it sounds like it, the name **User Personalizations** does not have anything to do with the *personal* changes a user can make to hide and show fields throughout [!INCLUDE[d365fin](includes/d365fin_md.md)].
-We are working on changing the name of the **User Personalization** page to reflect that it allows for administrators to review or change user settings.
+> **User Personalizations** does not have anything to do with the *personal* lightweight changes a user can make to the user experience.

 ## Review or make changes to user settings